skudlur/cayde/README.md

 # cayde
-cayde is a RISC-V soft processor.
+cayde is a RISC-V processor.